victorandujar/BikeMeet-front/README.md

 ### Deployment

 To deploy BikeMeet to a production environment, run the npm run build command to build a production-ready version of the app.
 This will generate a build directory containing the compiled code, which you can then serve using a static file server.
-You can also deploy the app to a cloud platform such as Heroku or Netlify.
+You can also deploy the app to a cloud platform such as Vercel or Netlify.